First recorded by Goldie (1966).

 Also recorded by Carole King (1970 |1980), Larry Lurex aka Freddie Mercury (1973).

 “Goldie’s career started in 1962 on a dare in a Brooklyn club called The Lollipop Lounge.
-She was asked to join the band The Escorts, Richard Perry being one of the members.
-After signing to Decca Coral records and being produced by Henry Jerome, there was some success, they covered “Somewhere” from West Side Story and it went to number one in parts of the Mid-West.
+She was asked to join the band The Escorts, (in which future producer Richard was a member).
+After signing to Decca Coral records and being produced by Henry Jerome, there was some success, they covered ‘Somewhere’ from West Side Story and it went to number one in parts of the Midwest.
 In 1963 she formed Goldie and The Gingerbreads after Genya met drummer Ginger Bianco in a Greenwich Village bar.

 “The Byrds’ recording of ‘Goin’ Back’ was released as a single on October 20, 1967 and reached #89 on the Billboard Hot 100, but failed to chart in the United Kingdom.
 The band’s decision to record the song led to tensions within the group, principally due to rhythm guitarist David Crosby’s lack of enthusiasm towards it.
 Crosby considered ‘Goin’ Back’ to be lightweight fluff, typical of the Brill Building style of songwriting.
 He was therefore dismayed to find that his own song, ‘Triad’, was in direct competition with ‘Goin’ Back’ for a place on The Notorious Byrd Brothers.
 Ultimately, Crosby was fired from the band and ‘Goin’ Back’ was included on the album and released as a single.